mayankmajeji/smart-captcha-alternative-with-cloudflare-turnstile/docs/TESTING.md

-# Testing Guide for TurnstileWP
+# Testing Guide for SmartCT

-This comprehensive guide explains how to test the TurnstileWP WordPress plugin, covering test execution, testing strategies, and quality assurance standards.
+This comprehensive guide explains how to test the SmartCT WordPress plugin, covering test execution, testing strategies, and quality assurance standards.

 ## Table of Contents